 By the end, Drew looked like what would happen if Crayola started making crayons in a TNT factory.

 Color Me Rad, for the most part, proceeds like any other race except periodically a giant cloud of purple or orange appears in front of you and you quickly find yourself in a swirling monochromatic haze.
 Although most of the participants run through these dye mists without covering their noses or mouths, our group decided to wear bandanas through the fog so we could breathe a little easier.
-Gulping fluorescent dust just isn’t as refreshing as gulping fluorescent Gatorade even if they contain the same FD&C. Despite our precautions, I still woke up a few times the following night coughing like crazy but I’m sure I spared myself some extra wheezing by donning that unstylish handkerchief.
+Gulping fluorescent dust just isn’t as refreshing as gulping fluorescent Gatorade even if they contain the same FD&C. Despite our precautions, I still woke up a few times the following night buy furosemide online australia coughing like crazy but I’m sure I spared myself some extra wheezing by donning that unstylish handkerchief.

 Yes, I wore a shower cap.
 My hairdresser informed me that dyes like these + blonde hair = not blonde hair so I wasn’t taking any chances.